andrewjpage/seqbox/README.md

 not the sample itself
 * we have raw sequencing class because what if we want to re-basecall the same sequencing run?
+* raw_sequencing_batch name has to be unique across all projects/groups